corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 are stored to the wire.

 Source code does not have a deterministic field ordering.
-Developers may re-arrange fields in their classes as they refactor their code, which in a conventional serialisation scheme would break the wire format.
-Thus when mapping classes to AMQP schemas, we alphabetically sort the fields.
+Developers may re-arrange fields in their classes as they refactor their code, which in a conventional serialization scheme would break the wire format.
+Thus, when mapping classes to AMQP schemas, we alphabetically sort the fields.
 If a new field is added, it may thus appear in the middle of the composite type list rather than at the end.

 {{< warning >}}
 The above implies that you cannot handle format evolution by simply skipping fields you don’t understand.
-Instead you must notice when the descriptors have changed from what you expect, and consult the schema to determine how to map the new message to a schema that you can work with.
+Instead, you must notice when the descriptors have changed from what you expect, and consult the schema to determine how to map the new message to a schema that you can work with.